A Soldier's Story: Private First Class Joseph Oklahombi

 It is remarkable that PFC Oklahombi (as well as other Choctaw tribal members) enlisted at all.
 The United States government did not, at this time, recognize Native Americans as Citizens.

-PFC Oklahombi, with 19 other Choctaw tribal members were the first "code talkers" for the U.S. Military.
-By using a language, which would have gotten them abused for speaking it within the U.S, used the Choctaw language to confuse and stump the German army.
+PFC Oklahombi, with 19 other Choctaw tribal members were the first "code talkers" for the U.S. Military and used the Choctaw language to confuse and stump the German army.
 The success of the Choctaw Code Talkers paved the way for the future use of Native American languages (the Navajo and Comanche) to confuse enemies.

 PFC Oklahombi is also considered to be Oklahoma's most decorated WWI soldier.
 Earning a Silver Star and the Croix de Guerre, for his actions during the Meuse-Argonne offensive, where he almost single-handled captured 171 enemy soldiers.